Preparing Your Accounts Data Before Going Live on Navigator

 • VAT accuracy

-If you get the data right before go live, your opening balances will load cleanly and your accounts will reconcile correctly.
+If you provide accurate data before go live, your opening balances will load cleanly and your accounts will reconcile correctly.

 When You Need to Do This